Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

 The Agra City Railway Station

-The Agra City Railway Station is in the heart of Agra and a relic of the meter gage bygone.
-It might not be operational.
-Please check with the official website of the Indian Railways.
+The Agra City Railway Station is located at the heart of Agra city and is a relic of the metre-gauge or narrow-gauge bygone railways.
+It’s not operational.

 The Idgah Railway Station

-NH2, an advanced divided interstate, interfaces the 210-km distance from Delhi to Agra.
-The drive is between 4 and 5 hours, a substantial bit of which incorporates navigating through potholes around Delhi to get to the Highway.
-The essential access to the interstate is along the Mathura Road in Delhi; however, if originating from South Delhi or New Delhi Airport, it is less demanding to take the Aurobindo Marg along Mehrauli Road and then work your way up to NH2 via the Tughlakabad area.
-While the roadway is partitioned, it is imperative to watch out for trucks, autos, and bullock carts heading the wrong way.
+NH2 highway connects Delhi to Agra (210 km).
+It takes around 4 to5 hours, and a bit more depending on the traffic you may have to navigate through to get to the Highway.
+The interstate is connected along the Mathura Road in Delhi; however, if you are travelling from South Delhi or New Delhi Airport, it would be less demanding to take the Aurobindo Marg along Mehrauli Road and then work your way to NH2 via Tughlaqabad.
+While the road is well-divided, do look out for trucks, bullock carts, autos and cycles heading in the wrong direction towards you.

-It is conceivable to hire an auto with a driver.
+From the Airport, it is advisable to hire an auto with a driver who is aware of the roads and the directions to your desired destination.
 However, be careful!
-In case you have to get from Agra to the airport terminal so as to catch a flight, make sure to allow a lot of time for the travel, as traffic conditions may add hours to the drive-time, fundamentally.
-Likewise, it is savvy to know your driver.
-There are circumstances when he may take five hours to cover the distance, and you can't compel him to drive any quicker than an auto-rickshaw.
+If you need to get from Agra to the Airport terminal, make sure that you add a good share of time to your travel, as traffic conditions may add hours to your travel-time.
+Likewise, it is savvy to know who your driver is and if he is reliable or not.
+You may face a situation when the driver may take five hours to cover the distance that would have taken 2 hours otherwise, but you can't force him to drive any quicker, if the traffic is bad.

-National Highway 11, a four-lane partitioned highway, interfaces Agra with Jaipur by means of the Bharatpur Bird Sanctuary.
-The distance of 255 Km can be secured in around 4-5 hours.
+National Highway 11, a four-lane wide highway, interfaces Agra with Jaipur through the Bharatpur Bird Sanctuary.
+The distance of 255 Km can be covered in about 4-5 hours.

-In case you commence from Jaipur to Agra or Agra to Jaipur, you will have better options to eat or Lunch at restaurants
+If you plan to start the journey from Jaipur to Agra or Agra to Jaipur, you will have a great deal of options for snacking and lunch, enroute, at the highway restaurants.

 Traveling by Road from Gwalior to Agra:

-From Gwalior, the NH3 (Agra-Mumbai Highway) covers a distance of around 120 km that takes around 1.5 hours to arrive at Agra.
+From Gwalior, the NH3 (Agra-Mumbai Highway) covers a distance of around 120 km that takes around 1-2 hours to reach Agra.

 Traveling by Road from Kanpur/Lucknow to Agra: